MAARK/code-config/README.md

 [![badge][badge]][npm-repo]

-Maark's recommended coding standards that are defined in linter configurations and rules.
+Collections of linter configurations and tools for enforcing consistent coding style and format according to Maark's coding standards.

 ## Usage